divyavut/DevOps-daws-81s/daws-81s/Docker/docker.md

 - ARG is used as a Variables at image build time only, not inside the container.

 #### ARG VS ENV
-- ARG is accssed at i
+- ENV variables is accessed at image build time and inside the container
+- ARG  variables is accessed at the time of image creation.
+ARG values can be override at runtime while building the image.
+-